Batting Stats Glossary

 Where lgOBP and lgSLG are the slugging and on-base percentage of a league-average player, and BPF is the batting park factor.
 This takes into account the difference in runs scored in a team's home and road games, so it doesn't depend on how good an offense or defense a team has.

 Below that is the career high for the player in each category.
 It is not their best season, but the best (highest/sometimes lowest) from all the categories.
-You can quickly see what Barry Bonds's career highs in strikeouts were along with walks, home runs, etc. I required the qualifying number of plate appearances in a season to be considered for the career best BA, SLG and OBP entries to be 1.55/team game.
-If I didn't do this you would end up with some players having a 1 hit in 2 at bats cup of coffee as their career best batting average.
+You can quickly see what Barry Bonds' career highs in strikeouts were along with walks, home runs, etc. We required the qualifying number of plate appearances in a season for consideration in career-best BA, SLG and OBP entries to be 1.55/team game.
+If we didn't do this, you would end up with some players who had 1 hit in 2 at bats during a cup of coffee as their career best batting average.

 For further questions or comments, send us a note.